Best Senior Services in San Francisco

 TAX.AID.
 Phone 415-434-5533 - This organization can help Seniors with Attorneys and CPAs ready to prepare their tax returns, provided lower incomes are involved.
 Call for information.

-For additional financial and/or social services, dial 211 in San Francisco.
+For additional financial and social services for seniors and others, dial 211 in San Francisco.

 - Call about 1-night stays.
 MSC also maintains a 24/7 drop-in program with showers & support services.

-- Medical staff is available free of charge five days a week:
+Medical staff is also available at no charge five days a week:

 - Mondays 1:30- 4pm (medical), 6-8pm (dental)